WakiMak/trentent.github.io-forked/_posts/2016-09-15-examining-logon-durations-with-control-up-profile-load-time.md

 <img class="aligncenter size-full wp-image-1706" src="http://theorypc.ca/wp-content/uploads/2016/09/bad_attribute.png" alt="bad_attribute" width="399" height="380" srcset="http://theorypc.ca/wp-content/uploads/2016/09/bad_attribute.png 399w, http://theorypc.ca/wp-content/uploads/2016/09/bad_attribute-300x286.png 300w" sizes="(max-width: 399px) 100vw, 399px" />

-The Home Folder server &#8216;WSAPVSEQ07&#8217; I created that share and set the home directory to it. Â I then simulated a &#8216;server migration&#8217; by shutting this box down. Â This means that the server responds to pings because it&#8217;s still present in DNS.
+The Home Folder server 'WSAPVSEQ07' I created that share and set the home directory to it. Â I then simulated a 'server migration' by shutting this box down. Â This means that the server responds to pings because it's still present in DNS.

 <img class="aligncenter size-full wp-image-1707" src="http://theorypc.ca/wp-content/uploads/2016/09/ping.png" alt="ping" width="622" height="199" srcset="http://theorypc.ca/wp-content/uploads/2016/09/ping.png 622w, http://theorypc.ca/wp-content/uploads/2016/09/ping-300x96.png 300w" sizes="(max-width: 622px) 100vw, 622px" />

 But why does it take so long?

-If I do a packet capture on the server I&#8217;m trying to launch my application from, and set it to trace the ip.addr of the &#8216;powered off&#8217; server, here&#8217;s what we see:
+If I do a packet capture on the server I'm trying to launch my application from, and set it to trace the ip.addr of the 'powered off' server, here's what we see:

 <img class="aligncenter size-large wp-image-1708" src="http://theorypc.ca/wp-content/uploads/2016/09/slow-logon-packet-capture-1024x275.png" alt="slow-logon-packet-capture" width="1024" height="275" srcset="http://theorypc.ca/wp-content/uploads/2016/09/slow-logon-packet-capture-1024x275.png 1024w, http://theorypc.ca/wp-content/uploads/2016/09/slow-logon-packet-capture-300x80.png 300w, http://theorypc.ca/wp-content/uploads/2016/09/slow-logon-packet-capture-768x206.png 768w, http://theorypc.ca/wp-content/uploads/2016/09/slow-logon-packet-capture.png 1201w" sizes="(max-width: 1024px) 100vw, 1024px" />

-The logon process attempts to query the server at the &#8216;28.9&#8217; second mark and stops at the &#8216;73.9&#8217; second mark. Â A total of 45 seconds. Â This is all lumped into the &#8216;User Profile Load Time&#8217;. Â So what&#8217;s happening here?
+The logon process attempts to query the server at the '28.9' second mark and stops at the '73.9' second mark. Â A total of 45 seconds. Â This is all lumped into the 'User Profile Load Time'. Â So what's happening here?

 We can see the initial attempt to connection occurs at 28.9 seconds, then 31.9 seconds, then finally 37.9 seconds. Â The time span is 3s between the first and second try then 6s between the second and third try. Â [This is explained here](https://support.microsoft.com/en-ca/kb/2786464).